 - To expand our fundraising efforts to procure grants and sponsorships that would allow us increase its budget from $2.5M to $5M annually.

 - To make CUNY BMI the most expansive and successful men of color student development program within CUNY and throughout the nation.

-Here are the active CUNY BMI Advisor Board Members for the 2016-2016 academic year:
+Here are the active CUNY BMI Advisor Board Members:

 Dorian Burton, Ed.L.D.